 Specifically, they made three changes.
-First, in a form of Configuration Review, they introduced a component security checker to their build cycle and embarked on a program of updating and replacing components according to their security vulnerabilities.
+First, they introduced a component security checker to their build cycle, and embarked on a program of updating and replacing components according to their security vulnerabilities.

 We [have built] the OWASP dependency checker into our build process, ... and established a process for how we deal with new vulnerabilities in existing libraries or adding new libraries or upgrading libraries.
 (A1)